-- T6.2 Understanding the significance of a heritage asset is crucial to assessing proposed changes that may impact on that significance.
-Both applicants and decision makers should make use of appropriate expertise and guidance in order to establish significance. - T6.3 Decision making relating to heritage assets shall be guided by the following Historic England publications or any more up to date guidance made available by Historic England on its website or elsewhere: - a) Conservation Principles for the Sustainable Management of the Historic Environment; - b) Advice Note 2: Making Changes to Heritage Assets; - c) Enabling Development and the Conservation of Significant Places; - d) Historic Environment Good Practice Advice in Planning Note 3: The Setting of Heritage Assets; - e) Understanding Historic Buildings: A Guide to Good Recording Practice - T6.4 Proposals that would affect the significance of a designated heritage asset will be required to provide sufficient information to enable any impact to be assessed.
-Development that may affect any designated heritage asset will be subject to comprehensive assessment and will be expected to conserve and, wherever possible, enhance its character, appearance and setting. - T6.5 Proposals that could affect known or previously unrecognised heritage assets will be expected, through agreement with Breckland Council, to undergo an appropriate assessment in line with the significance of the asset.
-The assessment must provide sufficient information for any impact to be assessed.
-As a minimum, the most up-to-date and relevant Norfolk Historic Environment Record should have been consulted and the heritage assets assessed using appropriate expertise where necessary. - T6.6 In making a balanced judgement between significance and harm, particular attention shall be given to opportunities to conserve, and wherever possible enhance the character, appearance and setting of non-designated assets.
-Managed, sympathetic change will be supported. - T6.7 For all heritage assets, both designated and undesignated, the level of work required to understand and assess an asset's significance shall be appropriate and proportionate in scope and depth to the importance of the heritage asset potentially affected. - T6.8 For all heritage assets, both designated and undesignated, if some negative impact or loss of fabric is unavoidable, then the applicant will be required to record and advance understanding of the significance of elements, including archaeological deposits, that will be removed or altered, both prior to and during the work. - T6.9 In satisfying itself with regard to archaeological site investigations, where those are necessary, the Local Planning Authority should consult an appropriate specialist, for example Norfolk County Council's historic environment strategy and advice team. - T6.10 The designated and non-designated heritage assets in the Neighbourhood Area (at time of publication of this Plan) are shown on Policy Maps 6A to 6D, which present that information in a way that allows easy initial identification of the location of a heritage asset when assessing a site with regard to heritage issues.
+T6.2 Understanding the significance of a heritage asset is crucial to assessing proposed changes that may impact on that significance.
+Both applicants and decision makers should make use of appropriate expertise and guidance in order to establish significance.

+T6.3 Decision making relating to heritage assets shall be guided by the following Historic England publications or any more up to date guidance made available by Historic England on its website or elsewhere:

+- a) Conservation Principles for the Sustainable Management of the Historic Environment; - b) Advice Note 2: Making Changes to Heritage Assets; - c) Enabling Development and the Conservation of Significant Places; - d) Historic Environment Good Practice Advice in Planning Note 3: The Setting of Heritage Assets; - e) Understanding Historic Buildings: A Guide to Good Recording Practice

+T6.4 In satisfying itself with regard to archaeological site investigations, where those are necessary, the Local Planning Authority should consult an appropriate specialist, for example Norfolk County Council's historic environment strategy and advice team.

+T6.5 The designated and non-designated heritage assets in the Neighbourhood Area (at time of publication of this Plan) are shown on Policy Maps 6A to 6D, which present that information in a way that allows easy initial identification of the location of a heritage asset when assessing a site with regard to heritage issues.

-T6.11 On occasion the understanding of a site or find may change following assessment and evaluation and that new understanding shall be taken into account in the planning decision.
+T6.6 On occasion the understanding of a site or find may change following assessment and evaluation and that new understanding shall be taken into account in the planning decision.

-T6.12 This policy aligns with the strategies defined in Historic England Advice Note 11 "Neighbourhood Planning and the Historic Environment" and has been developed in consultation with Historic England.
+T6.7 This policy aligns with the strategies defined in Historic England Advice Note 11 "Neighbourhood Planning and the Historic Environment" and has been developed in consultation with Historic England.

-T6.13 Saham Toney is an ancient village with evidence of habitation dating back to pre-Roman times.
+T6.8 Saham Toney is an ancient village with evidence of habitation dating back to pre-Roman times.
 The Norfolk Historic Environment Record (which is an online resource providing data from Norfolk County Council's Historic Environment Record) currently lists 152 assets of significance in Saham which are spread widely across the parish, as collated in Policy Maps 6A to 6D and the Saham Toney Heritage Asset Register.
 The book "The Roman Invasion of Britain" (Graham Webster 1993) notes that there is evidence that Saham Toney was close to a significant Romano-British settlement.
 According to Archaeology UK's ARCHI database, there are twenty sites of registered archaeological interest within the parish of Saham Toney.
 These range from the site of a Roman Camp at Woodcock Hall, an Iron-Age settlement site, an Anglo-Saxon cemetery and sites, and the site of a monastery at Saham Hills.
 Given this history, Policy 6 reasonably stipulates the need for archaeological surveys of known/potential sites in some circumstances.

-T6.14 Change to a significant place is inevitable, if only as a result of the passage of time, but can be neutral or beneficial in its effect on significance.
+T6.9 Change to a significant place is inevitable, if only as a result of the passage of time, but can be neutral or beneficial in its effect on significance.
 It is only harmful if (and to the extent that) significance is eroded.
 Decisions about change to significant places may involve balancing the heritage value(s) of what exists now against the predicted benefits and drawbacks of the proposed change; that is to say, the public interest in the historic environment (which, if statutorily protected, is subject to a policy presumption in favour of preservation), with other, usually inter-related, public and private interests.

-T6.15 Where a site or area is thought to have archaeological interest, the potential knowledge which may be unlocked by investigation may be harmed even by minor disturbance, because the context in which archaeological evidence is found is crucial to furthering understanding.
+T6.10 Where a site or area is thought to have archaeological interest, the potential knowledge which may be unlocked by investigation may be harmed even by minor disturbance, because the context in which archaeological evidence is found is crucial to furthering understanding.